 The Cold War

 The atmosphere was tense and people were afraid.
 They began to believe that any nuclear attack would lead to the end of the world.
-Yet there was a strange double standard – a policy of denial where families would pretend everything was fine.
+Yet there was an atmosphere of denial where families would pretend everything was fine.

 “The idea of exterminating ourselves is so chilling that we have decided to deny it to ourselves and to our children and pretend it cannot happen,” wrote Carlos Salguero, assistant professor at the Yale University School of Medicine and Child Study Center, in 1983.